-7. Choosing a Disposal System
+7. Choosing a Land Application System

-Disposal systems are to be selected to satisfy the needs of the homeowner, the development, and the site constraints.
+Land application systems are to be selected to satisfy the needs of the homeowner, the development, and the site constraints.
 Standard design drawings are provided on Council's website as examples of how different systems can be installed.
 Designers and installers should consult this guideline and AS/NZS 1547:2012 for additional details.

-In regard to protection of public health, disposal systems generally reinforce the 'barrier system' approach with OSSM systems.
+Regarding protection of public health, land application systems generally reinforce the 'barrier system' approach with OSSM systems.
 The barrier system is used to humans and animals from the wastewater by containing it in pipes and tanks; and from the effluent by use of a soil barrier (for example, applying the effluent into the soil at an appropriate depth) and sometimes using exclusion zones on a property

-Choosing an appropriate disposal system ('land application area') is largely determined by the effluent quality (determined by the treatment system) plus site and soil characteristics of a site.
+Choosing an appropriate land application system is largely determined by the effluent quality (determined by the treatment system) plus site and soil characteristics of a site.
 Cost and maintenance requirements are also relevant in choosing the type of system.

-The sizing of the disposal system (for example, the number of trenches and length and width of each trench) is to be calculated using Council's OSSM Design Model (see next chapter).
+The sizing of the land application system (for example, the number and size of evapotranspiration beds) is to be calculated using Council's OSSM Design Model (see next chapter).

-'Reserve' areas, with equivalent characteristics to the disposal system, shall be designated and set aside in all new applications.
+'Reserve' areas, with equivalent characteristics to the land application system, shall be designated and set aside in all new applications.
 Refer to more information in the chapter 'Sizing of Treatment Components'.

-Reuse of Treated Effluent
+Reuse of Effluent